- Mental Health

 - Minimizing the problem despite a pattern that has worsened over time

-A Solution to Your Spending Problem
+A Better Understanding of Your Spending Problem

 If you've been honest with yourself, you've probably surmised by now that you have a spending problem.
 How often does it feel like you're riding a roller coaster blindfolded when it comes to striking a balance between your spending habits and your payment of bills?